namtvit07/pushpop/README.md

 **Next steps**

-From here you can write and run more jobs, or continue to the Deploy Guide to see how to deploy your code and send reports on an ongoing basis.
+From here you can write and test more jobs.
+See the [Pushpop API Documentation](#pushpop-api-documentation) below for more examples of what you can do.

+If you're ready to deploy a Pushpop to send ongoing reports, continue on to the deploy guide.

 ## Deploy Guide

 These instructions are for Heroku, but should be adaptable to most environments.
 This should only about 10 minutes.

-1. Prerequisites
+**Prerequisites**

 You'll need a Heroku account, and the Heroku toolbelt installed.

-2. Create a new Heroku app
+**Create a new Heroku app**

 Make sure you're inside the Pushpop directory.